How to Fix a Noisy Garage Door

 Check for a Faulty Opener Motor

 The type of motor opener that operates your garage door may determine the noise levels you can expect, apart from the motor being faulty or broken.
-Here are the common types of openers you will find.
+Here are the common types of openers you will find:

 - Belt-drive openers: Instead of a chain, this opener uses a belt in the same way to control the door.
 Noise is minimal with this opener since the rubber belt inhibits noise.
+The belt is also easier on the internal parts, resulting in less maintenance.

 Knowing which type of opener you have helps you understand why your door might be inherently louder or quieter.
-Various sounds can help you identify a faulty motor.
+Various sounds can help you identify a faulty motor:

 - Clicking: An electrical issue within your motor may be causing it to make a clicking or popping sound, so it’s best to have it checked out professionally.